UWA Rangers Provide Guidance – Protection for Visitors-Primates-Wildlife and Communities

 UWA – Ranger – Marine Anti-Poaching Patrols:

-At the tranquil shores of Lake Albert, bordering Murchison Falls National Park, the late afternoon sets the stage for a deceptive facade.
+Late afternoon at the tranquil shores of Lake Albert, bordering Murchison Falls National Park sets the stage for a deceptive facade.
 Amidst the few fishing boats dotting the waters, seemingly engaged in catching Tilapia and Nile Perch, a hidden truth lurks.

 Unbeknownst to onlookers, these seemingly innocent fishermen conceal a darker purpose.
 As the sun surrenders to darkness, their true intentions emerge.
 Unloading weapons, snares, and other illicit tools, they reveal themselves as poachers, some crossing from the Democratic Republic of Congo across the lake.